Only 1 more week of school left.

 With 1/week class once school starts, they get back to coding at a regular weekly interval.
 That continuous learning is crucial to making these skills stick.

 This, we believe, is the only way to learn meaningful coding skills that your child will be able to use later on in the real world.

-If you are looking for your child to learn coding in a way that sticks, I encourage you to find out more about our coding program.
+If you are looking for your child to learn coding in a way that sticks, I encourage you to find out more about our coding program and online summer camps.